PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 The day of Atonement in the Old Testament represents the finished work of the Lord Jesus Christ on the cross.
 On the day of Atonement, described in Leviticus 16, the high priest would perform ceremonial acts on behalf of all of the Israelites.
 The high priest acted as a mediator between God and the people, serving as a picture of the true Mediator between God and man, the Lord Jesus Christ.
 1 Timothy 2:5 tells us that "there is one God and one Mediator between God and men, the man Christ Jesus, who gave Himself a ransom for all".

 The high priest would take two goats.
 One of the goats would be killed as a sin offering on behalf of the people.
 This picture represents the satisfaction of righteous judgement of God on sin, where the judgement of God fell on another—the animal being killed.
-We know that the Lord Jesus Christ is the One true offering for sin, the "lamb of God who takes away the sin of the world!"
+We know that the Lord Jesus Christ is the One true offering for sin, the "Lamb of God who takes away the sin of the world!"

 The high priest would then take the other goat and confess over it all of the sins of the people.
 In this picture the sin of all of the Israelites was removed from them and placed upon the goat.
 The goat would then be sent out of the camp, into the wilderness, representing how our sin is separated from us.
 This act represents how our sin ultimately fell on the Lord Jesus Christ.
 "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him" (2 Corinthians 5:21).